 When the government takes private property through eminent domain, the process is called condemnation.
 The condemnation process begins when the government files a lawsuit against the landowner.
 The lawsuit asks the court to determine whether the government has the right to take the property and, if so, what the fair price for the property is.

-See also Cook County Property Tax Appeal Champion: Fighting For Fair Assessments
+See also Cook County Property Tax Bill Due Dates

 If the court rules in favor of the government, the government will have the right to take the property.
 The landowner will then be paid the fair price for the property.
 The fair price is determined by a jury or by a court-appointed appraiser.